Why is My Ice Maker Leaking?

 What to Do When Leaks Originate Outside the Ice Maker

-If you do notice that your water line is leaking, you’ll need to call a plumber to resolve the issue.
+If you notice that your water line is leaking, you’ll need to call a plumber to resolve the issue.

-If you’re an Easy Ice customer, we’ll cover any waterline leaks that originate beyond the shutoff valve.
+If you’re an Easy Ice customer, we’ll cover any water line leaks that originate beyond the shutoff valve.

-What to Do When Your Ice Maker is Leaking
+What to Do When Your Ice Maker Is Leaking

 • Faulty or incorrectly installed water pumps

-• Condensate drains that are leaking water
+• Condensation drains that are leaking water

 Usually, these leaks are due to components not being installed correctly or from worn out parts in older units.
-A good ice machine technician will be able to diagnose exactly where the leak is coming from and either fix or replace the component in question.
+A good ice machine technician will be able to diagnose exactly where the moisture is coming from and either fix or replace the component in question.

-If you’re an Easy Ice customer, you can give our helpful customer service team a call, and they’ll send a technician out to your location.
+If you’re an Easy Ice customer, you can give our helpful customer service team a call, and we’ll send a technician out to your location.
 If your ice machine is leaking water due to machine failure or improper installation, we’ll fix it and cover your replacement ice supply free of charge while your machine is down.

 The Long-Term Effects of Ice Makers Leaking

 If your ice maker is leaking water, it’s not something you want to ignore.
-Depending on where the leak is coming from, there are varying degrees of damage that can occur.

 If the leak is coming from outside of the machine, the potential damage can be extensive.
 Water can damage: